LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 ## Advanced features of schedulers

-Schedulers provide some features that are mainly of interest when writing observable sources that need to interact with a schedule.
+Schedulers provide some features that are mainly of interest when writing observable sources that need to interact with a scheduler.
 The most common way to use schedulers is when setting up a subscription, either supplying them as arguments when creating observable sources, or passing them to `SubscribeOn` and `ObserveOn`.
 But if you need to write an observable source that produces items on some schedule of its own choosing (e.g., suppose you are writing a library that represents some external data source and you want to present that as an `IObservable<T>`), you might need to use some of these more advanced features.

 ### Passing state